Walks and Hikes in Greymouth

 Take this forest track to see Coal Creek Falls.
 The track leads down into the Coal Creek Valley and attractive West Coast forest.
 The falls look particularly impressive after heavy rain – which is a common occurrence on this side of New Zealand!

-Location: State Highway 7, 11km east of Greymouth
+Location: State Highway 7, 11km (7 miles) east of Greymouth

 Get some awesome rugged coastal views and learn about the history of the area on the Point Elizabeth Walkway.
 The Point Elizabeth Walkway is a well-surfaced walk running through coastal forest to a rocky lookout offering views of the Southern Alps and along the West Coast.